AhmadFakhouri/Embedded-System/FPGA-Based 7-Segment Display Controller/README.md

 * **Platform**: Digilent Atlys Board (Xilinx Spartan-6 XC6SLX45).
 * **Pin Mapping**: Utilized a User Constraint File (.ucf) to route internal Verilog signals to the physical display headers on the FPGA.
-* **Persistence of Vision**: Managed refresh rates to ensure a flicker-free, stable output on the physical hardware.

 ## Simulation & Verification